kristhayer11/alcohols-empire/content/about.md

 contains a collection of essays on the unique histories of distilled spirits in Europe and the Americas and includes adaptations of historic recipes for contemporary use as well as a video overview of the project and process.
-The Alcohol's Empire project was a joint effort of the Minneapolis Institute of Art (Mia), the Wangensteen Historical Library of Biology and Medicine at the University of Minnesota, and Tattersall Distilling in Minneapolis.
+The *Alcohol's Empire* project was a joint effort of the Minneapolis Institute of Art (Mia), the Wangensteen Historical Library of Biology and Medicine (WHL) at the University of Minnesota, and Tattersall Distilling in Minneapolis.

 This interdisciplinary exploration into alcohol's past was ignited by Mia's commitment to breathe new life into its displays of historic interiors by offering visitors new ways to connect with and experience these spaces.
-Recipe selection was guided by the books in the Wangensteen Historical Library's collections of recipes handwritten or printed in English between the late 1600s and early 1800s.
+Recipe selection was guided by the books in the WHL collection of recipes handwritten or printed in English between the late 1600s and early 1800s.
 Tattersall Distilling provided the practical expertise and artisanal knowledge necessary to recreate these historical recipes.
 <br>
 <br>
-*Alcohol's Empire was created in collaboration with Tattersall Distilling and the University of Minnesota's Wangensteen Historical Library of Biology and Medicine.
+Alcohol's Empire *was created in collaboration with Tattersall Distilling and the University of Minnesota's Wangensteen Historical Library of Biology and Medicine.
 Generous support provided by donors at the 2014 Mia Gala. (c) 2019 Minneapolis Institute of Art*